On predictive inference for intractable models via approximate Bayesian computation: Illustrative examples

 Results with two data realizations are shown in Figure~\ref{fig:lvmis1}.
-In a typical case shown in the left column, the approximation is good as compared to the approximate ideal predictive density.
-As before, the uncertainty is overestimated at $T_1$ and $T_2$.
+In a typical case shown in the left column, the approximation is good as compared to the approximate ideal predictive density {(MAE is $17$)}.
+As before, the uncertainty is overestimated especially near $\ta$ and $\tb$ as the matching to the observed $y_{\ta}$ and $y_{\tb}$ is only done up to the threshold $\tl{h}$.
 The right column presents a special situation where both populations have become extinct.
-The approximation quality is fair in this case.
+The approximation quality is fair in this case {(MAE is $59$)}. {The ABC posteriors for $\theta$ are additionally shown in \appe{} \ref{appe:experiments}.}